Honors Combined B.S./D.M.D. Program

 College freshmen are eligible to apply to the Honors Combined B.S./D.M.D.
 Program in Dentistry if they have:

-- At least two full time semesters (not including summer semesters) completed at the participating university.
+- At least two full time semesters (not including summer semesters) completed at the University of Florida.
 At least two college level science courses must be completed, with a minimum overall GPA of 3.75/4.0 and a science GPA of no less than 3.5/4.0.
 Acceptable science courses include general biology, inorganic chemistry, and general physics courses designed for science and pre-professional students.
 AP, IB and/or dual enrollment credits for all prerequisite courses are not accepted for this program.

 - An overall unweighted high school GPA of no less than 3.8/4.0.